medialab/xan/docs/cmd/search.md

     $ xan parallel cat -P 'search -i eternity' -F file.csv

+# A note about encoding

+This command usually does not care about the input's encoding.
+However, some search modes need to operate on unicode characters directely and therefore expect valid UTF-8.
+This is the case for -u/--url-prefix & -L/--levenshtein.

 Usage:
     xan search [options] --non-empty [<input>]
     xan search [options] --empty [<input>]